MarkD833/RCBUS-68xxx/README.md

 This repository is my attempt at introducing some of the Motorola MC68000 (and family) devices into the RCBus ecosystem.

-The image below is of my first RCBus-80 MC68000 system, comprising an MC68000 CPU board, ROM/RAM board and quad serial board all plugged into one of Steve Cousin's [SC701](https://smallcomputercentral.com/rcbus/sc700-series/sc701-rcbus-backplane/) backplanes.
+The image below is of my first RCBus-80 MC68000 system, comprising an MC68000 CPU board (RC101), ROM/RAM board (RC102) and quad serial board (RC103) all plugged into one of Steve Cousin's [SC701](https://smallcomputercentral.com/rcbus/sc700-series/sc701-rcbus-backplane/) backplanes.

 ![](./images/Board_Set_1.JPG)